 #3 Do not expect praise, appreciation or even gratitude for your efforts to provide care.
 When you are providing or even just offering help, do it because you want to do it, or because it is the right thing to do.
-Parents that have dementia or are dealing with the loss of independence will lash out at those closest to them.
+Parents that have dementia or are dealing with the loss of independence will lash out.
+They are always angriest at those closest to them.
 Do not take it personally.
 Just realize, if you need your parents approval, this is not a time to expect it.

 # 4 Understand your parents point of view.
 Your parents may feel uncomfortable or even angry with the role reversal.
-After all ,you may be coming across to them as the protective parent and treating them as if they were helpless children.
+After all, you may be coming across to them as the protective parent.
+They may feel you are treating them as if they were helpless children.
 Be aware of not talking down, or in a demeaning way.
 When you change the dynamic to ” OK, so how can I help” can often change the dialog to positive.
 It puts the responsibility for their life and decision back on them.

 #6 Don’t let one difficult parent refuse help to the detriment of the other parent.
 One of your parents may be more frail than the other.
 They are reluctant to make changes or seek help.
-Sometimes they just don’t want to face the truth.
+Sometimes they don’t want to face the truth.
 There are times when you may have to ignore the difficult parent to protect the other.
 This is never easy, but, when extra care is needed, it is time to be firm.
-You may require intervention for the primary care physician, religious leader or close family friend to intervene.
+You may require intervention.
+This may be from the primary care physician, religious leader or close family friend.

 #8 Never take anything said to you personally.
 Try to remember that what your parents might say to you is driven by fear of change and loss of independence.
 For some they may have some dementia, as well.
 Good or bad, your parents feel safe speaking their minds with you.

 #10 Learn to manage caregiver stress.
 We get so caught up in taking care of everyone else, work, family , parents etc we lose ourselves.
 Chronic stress kills.
-Get support online with a closed group such as the one we developed on Facebook.
+Join us at www.caregiverrelief.com at our online support group.
+We also offer caregiving coaching and care management.
 This is a place where you can post and not be judged and where everything said in the group, stays in the group.
-This is helpful when you are dealing with difficult aging parents, uninvolved siblings or just need a place to vent.
-You will find that there is someone else in the group that has already experienced your situation, or is going through it too.
+This is helpful when you are dealing with difficult aging parents. uninvolved siblings or just need a place to vent.
+You will find that there is someone in the group that has already experienced your situation.
+Or is going through it too.
 Realizing you are not alone is a big step to stress relief.

 Providing care for difficult aging parents is no walk in the park.
 Acknowledge that you are doing the best you can.
 You are doing whatever you can to make their lives manageable.
 I find many caregivers do this so they have no regrets when their parents are gone.